muratk3n/thirdwave/en/2021/06/eternal-dawn-kemal.md

 begin without a proper understanding of the origins, desires, and tribulations of the Young Turks.
 Their era by no means constituted a mere placeholder or prologue to the dramatic events that occurred thereafter.
-Turkey, as it came to be defined philo- sophically, was the unintended offspring of this movement.
+Turkey, as it came to be defined philosophically, was the unintended offspring of this movement.
 The most profound attributes of Atatürk’s state, its thirst for radical social change, its predilection for chauvinistic nationalism, and its oligarchic structure, descended directly from the CUP’s approach towards politics...